ForgottenIce/GMD/Blogs/Development Update 3/README.md

 ![Player States](media/player-states.png)

-Each state has its own `Update` loop, and only needs to manage its own logic (e.g. the MovingState only handles moving).
+Each state has its own `Update` loop, and only needs to manage its own logic.
 Since only one state is active at a time, it makes it much simpler to debug if there are problems.

 To manage all these states and figure out what state should be active, a "brain" is needed.
 This "brain" is the `PlayerMovementStateMachine` script.
-It is responsible for instantiating all the states and give each states access to the Player's components (like Rigidbodies, Colliders, etc.).
+It is responsible for instantiating all the states and give each state access to the Player's components (like Rigidbodies, Colliders, etc.).
 Lastly, it determines what the next state should be when a state has finished.

 Overall, this refactor has turned what once was an overly complex `PlayerMovement` script into a simple, easily extendable `PlayerMovementStateMachine` script.